The Truman Show: Gnosticism

-The Truman Show has themes that can be perceived as being gnostic; with its symbolism and Truman exiting the world clearly showing in the woodcut Flammarion engraving, exiting the world.
-Slowly, Truman realises the truth and he, like the figure in the Flammarion Engraving, explores the artificial seam between the sky and the sea, wondering what might lie beyond the torn canvas.
+The Truman Show has themes that can be perceived as being gnostic, with its symbolism and Truman exiting the world echoed in the Flammarion engraving, exiting the world.
+Per screenwriter Chris Greenhalgh: "Slowly, Truman realises the truth and he, like the figure in the Flammarion Engraving, explores the artificial seam between the sky and the sea, wondering what might lie beyond the torn canvas."

 Release

 Originally set for August 8, 1997, the film's theatrical release was pushed back initially to November 14, 1997, and then to the summer of 1998.
 NBC purchased broadcast rights in December 1997, roughly eight months before the film's release.
 In March 2000, Turner Broadcasting System purchased the rights, and now airs the film on TBS.

 Home media

 Paramount Home Entertainment released the film on VHS on January 12, 1999, followed by DVD on January 26 that same year, and a "Special Edition" re-release on August 23, 2005.
 It was later released on Blu-ray on December 30, 2008.
 An Ultra HD Blu-ray was released on July 4, 2023, in celebration of the film's 25th anniversary.